jpsaha/typst-site/README.md

 are handled according to the project's metadata rules.

 For lectures, `number` identifies the lecture number.

-Pages without a lecture number are treated separately by the generation pipeline.
+Pages or other content without a lecture number can be represented separately by the generation pipeline.

 ---

 # Adding New Content

-To add a new lecture:
+To add a new lecture, the usual workflow is:

-### 1. Create the wrapper
+## 1. Create the wrapper

 For example: